jgyasu/jgyasu.github.io/about.md

 permalink: /about/
 ---

-I am an engineering undergraduate student at the National Institute of Technology Agartala, India, with a interest in intelligent systems.
+I am an engineering undergraduate student at the National Institute of Technology Agartala, India, with an interest in intelligent systems.

 During my time as a research intern at [AIISC](https://aiisc.ai), I worked on creating a watermarking model for LLM-generated content and learnt how fragile it is to actually identify AI-generated text by automated systems.